kuriel07/leafos/README.md

 due to the nature of the library being used, licensed under GPLv2, as copyleft product then this project also licensed under GPLv2

+## Requirements

+1. Keil IDE v4 or v5
+2. CMSIS v4.3 and CMSIS-DSP v1.4.6 (haven't tried with lower version, using STM32 Standard Peripheral Library v1 might need some changes)
+3. JTAG ULINK/JLINK or STLink for debugging purpose

 ## Build the project

 1. open MDK ARM IDE Project (.uvproj) using Keil IDE
-2. configure the device and CMSIS support (include CMSIS-math library for FFT)
+2. configure the device and CMSIS support (include CMSIS-DSP library for FFT)
 3. check config.h, defs.h if you need to activate some features such as switching LCD display

 ## Porting